unbxd/search-JS-library/docs_new/InstanceMethods.md

 | getSelectedFacetsCount | function | Call this function if you want to  get the total count of selected facets Ex: `unbxdSearch.getSelectedFacetsCount()` |
 | getAllSelectedFacets | function | Call this function to get all the selected facets Ex: `unbxdSearch.getAllSelectedFacets()` |
 | getSelectedFacetValueCount | function | Call this function to get the total count of selected facet values.
 Ex: `unbxdSearch.getSelectedFacetValueCount()` |

+## SDK Events

+This section documents the different events fired by the Unbxd Library that you can use to perform various actions.